Our next MBSR class begins with orientation on Sunday, March 15th. Registration information is below.

 The 8-week program

-The 8-week mindfulness-based stress reduction course is intensive, and involves approximately 25 hours of class meetings, as well as daily mindfulness practice:
+The 8-week mindfulness-based stress reduction course is intensive, and involves over 20 hours of class meetings, as well as daily mindfulness practice:

-• We meet once a week for about 2.5 hours
+- We meet once a week for 2 hours

 MBSR classes and daily homework focus on mindfulness exercises (meditation, gentle stretching, body awareness) and bringing greater awareness all parts of our life.
 Class sessions are interactive, including guided mindfulness exercises and discussions stress, how we perceive the world, how we handle challenging social situations, and more.